rosaguilar/ml4qgis/README.md

 With this plugin, you can execute a Random Forest classifier that uses 300 estimators (trees).
 A random_state is set to seven for reproducibility.

-The algorithm requiresthe following parameters:
+The algorithm requires the following parameters:

 <ul>
   <li>A point vector layer with a numeric field called *label* as input data for training</li>